Movember - Grow a moustache for the good cause

 When you walk into a bar in November and every guys have a moustache, you got to ask why.

-And that's where the magic happen, it helps to start a dialogue
+And that's where the magic happen, it helps to start the dialogue.

-Even if you can't donate and can't join the events, like me, by growing a moustache you take part in a global movement that have the potential to change lifes.
+Even if you can't donate and can't join the events, you can still grow a moustache and take part in a global movement that have the potential to change lives.

 Testicule and Prostate Cancer (and more…)

-While Movember is mostly associated with Prostate Cancer as it’s the one of the few association to raise awareness on the subject, it covers all Men’s Health Issues.
+While Movember is mostly associated with Prostate Cancer as it’s the one of the few association to raise awareness on the subject, it covers all kind of Men’s Health Issues.